royashbrook/royashbrook.github.io/_posts/2010-06-02-how-to-setup-blogging-to-subtext-from-word2007.md

 ![img](http://www.drowningintechnicaldebt.com/images/www_drowningintechnicaldebt_com/royashbrook/060210_1456_Howtosetupb5.png
 )
 5. OK, finally, I will note that I followed the advice on codingmonk and also clicked 'Picture Options' in step 3.
 The default picture provider was 'blog provider' so I just clicked OK and moved on.
 I don't know if that's necessary, but I did it as well.
-6. Enjoy posting from Word 2007! =D
+6. Enjoy posting from Word 2007! 😁